premdub/DNS-practice/README.md

 # DNS-practice
 HHA504_assignment 8

-       1 a new github repo called 'DNS practice'
+1. A new github repo called 'DNS practice'

 2. Create a markdown/readme file that contains the following information: